 True enough, but the calendar did not start with the Year 0, and so 2000 was not the beginning of the 21st century.
-That’s why Arthur C. Clarke entitled his science fiction epic 2001: a space odyssey.
-He wanted to mark the beginning of the Second Millennia, the correct start of the 21st century.
+That’s why Arthur C. Clarke entitled his science-fiction epic 2001: a space odyssey.
+He wanted to mark the beginning of the Third Millennium, the correct start of the 21st century.
 You’re probably protesting:

 “Then why did we make such a big deal out of the Year 2000?”

 And well you might ask.
 Have you ever watched your odometer click over from 1999 to 2000?
 But that’s only part of the answer.
 At least equally powerful a motivation was that the year 2000 was the end of the Y2K scare, when we expected that a computer time coding issue would cause the end of civilization as we know it.